 Legacy’s state-of-the-art cryogenic sperm storage facilities are monitored around the clock, with backup emergency power sources and equipment redundancy to mitigate the risk of a blackout or natural disaster.

 To further mitigate any risk, Legacy offers multi-site frozen sperm storage as a default for all clients.
 That means your frozen sperm samples will be shipped to multiple cryo storage facilities, just in case.

 Cryo storage facilities are highly secure locations.
 For example, Legacy’s cryo storage partner facility employs a 24/7 video monitoring surveillance system along with motion detectors.
 Card-controlled access areas admit only trained and certified staff.

 Cryostorage facilities must be HIPAA-compliant.
 HIPAA is a federal law that protects sensitive patient health information, so that means your samples cannot be released to anyone other than you or an individual that you have authorized (such as your spouse).
 Clinics and labs also cannot share your sample or storage details with third-parties, and must protect your health data and any associated personally identifiable data from unauthorized parties.

-One study examined the long-term effect of sperm freezing and found that there was no effect on sperm survival rate for the first 5 years of cryostorage.
-After 5 years, there was a small decrease in sperm survival rate and an even smaller impact on birth rates when the sperm was used in artificial insemination.
+A recent study examined the long-term effect of sperm freezing and found that there was no effect on sperm survival rate for the first 5 years of cryostorage.
+After 5 years, there was a small decrease in sperm survival rate, but this did not appear to significantly affect birth rates when the sperm was used in artificial insemination.

-Legacy’s at-home kits take the financial strain out of planning for your future.
-We offer several flexible options for testing and freezing your sperm, with monthly, annual, and lifetime storage options, all at a fraction of the cost of traditional sperm freezing.
+Legacy’s at-home sperm freezing kits take the financial strain out of planning for your future.
+We offer several flexible options for testing and freezing your sperm, with annual, 5-year, and lifetime storage options, all at a fraction of traditional sperm freezing costs.